anilmkadam/anilmkadam/README.md

 Anil Kadam.

-I am working as Software Developer at Tavisca.
+I am working as Software Developer.

 I'm interested in Algorithms, Web Development, building restful APIs and microservices.
 I overwhelmingly like C++ and Javascript.
 Love to watch Cricket, Gaming streams and Tech reviews.
 </em>